-I have been on my own path to self-sustainability for nearly a decade, crafting an identity, career, and passions that reflect my own internal requirements for balance and wellbeing.
-On this path, I eventually left my government career to create a professional career that would allow me to continue my personal work while also being able to embrace and encourage others on their own journey.
+I have now been following a path to self-sustainability for nearly a decade, crafting identity, career, and passions that reflect my own internal requirements for balance and wellbeing.
+It is an ongoing process.
+On this path, I eventually left my traditional government career to allow space for my creative pursuits and personal work while also being able to embrace and encourage others on their own journey.

 Slovin, M. (2013).
 Becoming sustainable: An Autoethnography in story and song (Doctoral dissertation).
 Retrieved from Becoming Sustainable

 Slovin, M., & Brooks, M. (2013).
 Stages and breakthroughs: And illustration of the Story-to-Song method.
 Retrieved from Stages and Breakthroughs